Arnold B. Chace Jr.

 Kimberly, a CPA from Chicago, joined Cornish in 2005 as the controller.
 She oversees the accounting, financial reporting and cash management of Cornish and all of its Downcity Providence properties.
 Often behind the scenes, Kimberly has been a constant cheerleader for the revitalization of Downcity.

-Since 2007 Joanna has been with Cornish Associates as the director of retail leasing and marketing.
-Working with retailers and restaurateurs, Joanna is responsible for tenanting Cornish’s commercial properties in Downcity Providence, as well as directing the co-operative neighborhood marketing group InDowncity.
-As part of promoting activity in the Downcity neighborhood, Joanna organizes large-scale festivals, such as the Providence Art Festival, and helps organize the weekly outdoor movie series Movies on the Block.
+Joanna joined Cornish Associates in 2007 as the director of commercial leasing and marketing.
+Working with retailers and restaurateurs, Joanna is responsible for tenanting Cornish’s commercial properties in Downcity Providence, as well as managing the co-operative neighborhood marketing group InDowncity.
+As part of promoting the Downcity neighborhood, Joanna organizes large-scale festivals and events.

 Jason joined Cornish in 2014 in the accounting division.
 Jason handles the payroll, payables, and billing for Cornish and its Downcity Providence properties.